Craniopharyngioma

 A team of specialists works together to treat a craniopharyngioma.
 They include experts in:

 Surgeons usually remove the tumor as the first step in treatment.
-Depending on the tumor's size and location, it may be removed through a temporary hole cut in the skull or through the nose.
+In many cases, surgery is done without any external incisions, using a camera on a thin tube passed into the nose.
+Rarely, the tumor is removed through a temporary hole cut in the skull.

 The surgeon will put a drain tube (shunt) in at the time of surgery if the child has water on the brain (hydrocephalus).
 If the surgeon can't completely remove the tumor, the child may also need radiation therapy.